alexdrewno/PopoverVCExample/README.md

 ![](https://github.com/kirbec/PopoverVCExample/blob/master/PopoverVCExampleAssets/view2.png)

 3.)
-Add the storyboard id to the PopoverVC ("in this case it is popoverVC").
+Add the storyboard id to the PopoverVC (in this case it is "popoverVC").
 ![](https://github.com/kirbec/PopoverVCExample/blob/master/PopoverVCExampleAssets/identifier.png)

 4.)
 This is the presentation code (Add this to a button or wherever you'd like to present this VC from).